Elementarno9/AltORFStudy/README.md

 **Graphs**

 For each disorder there is a Sankey diagram showing impact change between refORF and altORF for SNP-candidates.
-For example, diagram for Parkinsons's disease.
+For example, the diagram for Parkinsons's disease, only for max impacted SNPs.

 <img width="937" alt="image" src="https://user-images.githubusercontent.com/90474946/169359077-49e8d5a0-f805-4446-8f7f-29a33c398cc0.png">